HeeJay1/Lovecraftian_Lisp/README.md

 This is the Ultimate Lisp Data Structure, using only cons cells and empty lists!

+Dedicated to Harold Abelson, Gerald Jay Sussman and Julie Sussman, and all who have been been enlightened and/or sunk to despair by their book Structure and Interpretation of Computer Programs.

 lovecraft-encode takes as input any string, and converts it into Lovecraftian Lisp. lovecraft-decode converts Lovecraftial Lisp back into strings.